We receive advertising fees from the brands we review that affect ranking.

 The sweet relief of a successful import after 45 minutes of spreadsheet surgery

 1. Scrub the CSV first: Standardize your country names, fix the phone numbers, and split “Full Name” into First and Last.
+You should definitely use AI to streamline your data more quickly.

 2. Run a “sacrificial” test: Import 20 rows first to see what breaks before you try to move the whole mountain.
+Then fix and repeat.

 3. Be the boss: Explicitly map mandatory fields like Email and Lifecycle Stage instead of letting the AI guess.